kevdev-0/orb/README.md

 # Orb - Streaming Platform Integration Layer
-This is meant to compatible across multiple platforms and integrates them in a manner built for the Godot Engine's SceneTree design architecture.
+This is meant to compatible across multiple platforms and integrates them in a manner built for the Godot Engine's scene tree design architecture.
 This addon is heavily inspired by [GIFT](https://github.com/issork/gift).

 Supported Platforms:
 - Twitch (Planned)